Postal Facts - U.S. Postal Service

 INSPECTION SERVICE

-The U.S. Postal Inspection Service enforces federal laws, prevents crimes and keeps customers, employees and the mail safe.
+The U.S. Postal Inspection Service enforces federal laws, prevents crimes, and keeps customers, employees and the mail safe.
+It’s one of the oldest law enforcement agencies in the nation.
+Postal inspectors remain on the heels of the criminals — targeting theft, disrupting drug traffickers, warning about fraud scams and more.

 FIRST